MrJeleika/spotify/README.md

 ## Connecting
 1. Login by your Spotify account
-2. Go to your Spotify app and in Devices choose `MrJeleika's Spotify`
+2. Go to your Spotify app, click on devices and choose `MrJeleika's Spotify`
 3. Enjoy your music!

 ## Project setup